DJI Mini 4 Pro Obstacle Avoidance Not Working — How to Fix It

 Vision System Error Messages

-A persistent “Vision System Error” or “Obstacle Avoidance Sensor Error” message that doesn’t clear after calibration and firmware update points to a hardware fault.
-This error appears in the safety notifications panel within DJI Fly.
+A persistent “Vision System Error” or “Obstacle Avoidance Sensor Error” that doesn’t clear after calibration and firmware update points to a hardware fault.
+This shows up in the safety notifications panel inside DJI Fly.
 Screenshot it.
-Note whether it appears at boot or only after flight time.
+Note whether it appears at boot or only after flight time — that timing detail matters for DJI’s diagnostic process.

 Physical Sensor Damage and Debris

-Inspect all sensor windows visually.
-The Mini 4 Pro has sensor clusters on the front (two lenses), rear (two lenses), left side, right side, top (infrared), and bottom.
-Look for cracks, deep scratches, or clouding in the lens material.
-Even hairline cracks can cause sensor malfunctions that don’t show up as obvious physical damage in a quick glance.
+Inspect every sensor window.
+The Mini 4 Pro has sensor clusters on the front — two lenses — rear — two lenses — left side, right side, top infrared, and bottom.
+Look for cracks, deep scratches, clouding.
+Even hairline cracks cause sensor malfunctions that don’t read as obvious damage in a casual glance.
 Use a flashlight and look at an angle.

-Also check for debris — dried mud, dust, or plant material packed into the sensor housing gaps.
-A soft brush or compressed air (used carefully, not directly blasting into electronics openings) can clear surface debris without risk.
-Do not use cleaning solvents on sensor lenses — use only dry microfiber or a lens cleaning pen rated for optical surfaces.
+Check for debris too — dried mud, dust, plant material packed into sensor housing gaps.
+A can of Falcon Dust-Off compressed air used from roughly 4 to 6 inches away clears surface debris without risk — just don’t blast directly into electronics openings.
+No solvents on sensor lenses.
+Dry microfiber only, or a lens cleaning pen rated for optical surfaces.

 The RMA Process

-If damage is confirmed or errors persist after all software-side fixes, submit a repair request through DJI’s official support portal at support.dji.com.
-Select your aircraft model, describe the issue, and attach flight logs — DJI Fly stores logs locally on your device under the “Me” tab, then “Flight Records.”
-These logs are critical for DJI’s diagnostic process and can determine whether a repair falls under warranty.
+If damage is confirmed or errors persist after all software-side fixes, submit a repair request through DJI’s support portal at support.dji.com.
+Select your aircraft model, describe the issue, attach flight logs — DJI Fly stores them locally under the “Me” tab, then “Flight Records.”
+These logs are critical.
+They can determine whether a repair falls under warranty or not.

-Standard DJI Care Refresh for the Mini 4 Pro (purchased within 48 hours of drone activation) covers sensor replacements.
-Without Care Refresh, sensor repair costs vary — a full forward vision sensor replacement through DJI’s service center typically runs between $80 and $120 USD depending on labor and parts availability in your region.
+DJI Care Refresh for the Mini 4 Pro — purchased within 48 hours of activation — covers sensor replacements.
+Without Care Refresh, a full forward vision sensor replacement through DJI’s service center typically runs between $80 and $120 USD depending on labor and parts availability in your region.

 Stay in the loop